-With email segmentation, you can send personalized content that your subscribers are more likely to open — and want to open every time they see your emails in their inbox.
+With email segmentation, you can send personalized content that your subscribers are more likely to open — and want to open — every time they see your emails in their inbox.

 - Geographic location

-Obviously, the more information you collect about your subscribers, the more opportunities you have to segment your list and personalize your emails so they resonate with the right target audiences.
+Obviously, the more information you collect about your subscribers, the more opportunities you have to segment your list and personalize your emails so they resonate with the right audiences.

 Here’s a fun example of segmentation in the form of a cart abandonment email:

-These four steps will help get you started segmenting your email list.
+These four steps will help get you started segmenting your email list:

 All email platforms are different and will offer different options for how you can segment your email lists.

-For example, with the premium version of MailPoet, you can segment your subscribers based on:
+With MailPoet, you can segment your subscribers based on:

 - WordPress user roles

-- Email actions (opens or clicked links)
+- Email actions (clicked links)

-- WooCommerce: first purchase
+- WooCommerce: First Purchase

-2. Collect Subscriber Data
+2. Collect subscriber data

-3. Create Your Segments
+3. Create your segments

 Once you’ve got your data, you can start segmenting your email list.
 How you do this will depend on your email service provider.
-With MailPoet, premium users can segment lists by going to Lists → Segments.
+With MailPoet, you can create a segment by going to Lists → Segments.

 Then you need to select the last newsletter.

-If your WordPress site covers many topics, or if you have a lot of content, you’re a prime candidate for allowing your subscribers choose which of your email lists they would like to subscribe to.
+If your WordPress site covers many topics, or if you have a lot of content, you’re a prime candidate for allowing your subscribers to choose which of your email lists they would like to subscribe to.

 The important thing to remember about email segmentation is that your subscribers are unique — they come from different backgrounds, have different interests, and will engage with your business or organization in different ways.
-With segmentation, you can create personalized messages for your different segments that will ultimately boost your open and click-through rates and score you more conversions.
+With segmentation, you can create personalized messages for your segments that will ultimately boost your click-through rates and score you more conversions.